The ultimate guide on why networking is important, including four powerful ways you could improve your networking skills at work.

 Furthermore, once you know what motivates your contacts, forwarding opportunities about events, freebies, networking opportunities and other similar things informs them that you are concerned about them personally and strengthens the bond.

-Know When it is Time to Detach
+4) Know when it is time to detach:

 When the farmer plants the seed, there is an uncertainty that weeds may come to choke out the harvest.
 Even when building the professional network some contacts may be toxic and should be eliminated from your network.

 The professional network is a powerful concept.
 At times it can take on a life of its own and become a formidable force.
 I can attest first hand of the power of a professional network.
 The effort involved is shadowed by the results to connect with individuals who can provide you with business contacts, opportunities and even support.